Natural Remedies for UTIs: ACV, D-Mannose, and Bladder Infection Relief

 Natural Remedies for UTI Pain Relief

-In addition to the above infection-fighting remedies, the following treatments help relieve UTI pain and discomfort:
+In addition to the infection-fighting remedies above, the following treatments may help relieve UTI pain, burning, and pelvic discomfort while your body heals.

-Turmeric is a powerful anti-inflammatory and antibacterial herb:
+Turmeric is a powerful anti-inflammatory and antibacterial herb that may help ease pain and support the immune system:

-• Or drink Golden Milk (turmeric with milk and spices) for soothing relief.
+• Or drink Golden Milk (turmeric blended with milk and warming spices) for a soothing, comforting remedy.

 • Soak a folded cotton or flannel cloth with castor oil.